cloudcr0w/security-alerting-pipeline/README.md

 # 🛡️ AWS Security Alerting Pipeline

+> 🛡️ AWS-native alerting system for IAM and GuardDuty events – built with Terraform, Lambda and SNS

 This project demonstrates a simple and effective AWS security alerting pipeline that detects IAM security events and sends notifications via email using AWS services.

 ## 🚀 Project Overview